Full-Time Research Associate, Domestic Climate Policy

 - Elicit and provide feedback on written products.

-- Assist in the coordination and planning of meetings, events, and issue-based coalition work as needed.
+- Help coordinate and plan meetings, events, and issue-based coalition work, as needed.

 - Engage in rapid-response research and writing in response to policy developments.

 - Perform light administrative duties, such as helping track publications and timelines; tracking congressional hearings, regulations, and other political developments; and coordinating meetings.

 - Represent American Progress in external meetings with Capitol Hill staff and coalition partners to advance the organization’s work.

 - Help embody a culture of justice, equity, and inclusion by performing tasks with these values at their core.